 Cutting corners on brake maintenance can lead to costly failures.

-“When doing an overhaul on drum brakes it is as important to check the drums as it is the brake shoes,” said WABCO’s regional director of marketing Collin Shaw.
+“When doing an overhaul on drum brakes it is as important to check the drums as it is the brake shoes,” said WABCO’s former regional director of marketing Collin Shaw, who now serves as president and COO of the Heavy Duty Manufacturers Association (HDMA).
 “The drum and the brake shoe are both important parts of the friction equation on a drum brake.
 Putting new shoes on a damaged drum will be a waste of money for a fleet and potentially dangerous and more costly in the long-run.”

 Fleets looking to increase brake efficiency may want to invest in disc brakes.
 Besides offering shorter stopping distances and a reduction in ‘hot runners,’ disc brakes have internal adjuster mechanisms which, according to Shaw, result in far less out of stroke issues than drum brakes.
 There are other benefits as well.